HTTP Source

 Error handling

 If your HTTP endpoint returns a 4xx or 5xx status code, Panther does not then automatically retry the request.
-It's recommended that you retry the request, as there may have been a transient issue with server availability.
+It's recommended for the sender to retry the request, as there may have been a transient issue with server availability.
 If the errors persist, please contact your Panther Support team.

 Viewing ingested logs